Excel Data Analysis ToolPak

 - Descriptive Statistics in Excel

-ANOVA stands for Analysis of Variance and is the first set of options available in Analysis Toolpak Excel Add-in.
-In one-way ANOVA, we analyze whether there are any statistical differences between the means of three or more independent groups.
-The null hypothesis proposes that no statistical significance exists in a set of given observations.
+ANOVA stands for Analysis of Variance.
+It is the first set of options available in the Analysis ToolPak Excel add-in.
+In one-way ANOVA, we analyze if there are statistical differences between the means of three or more independent groups.
+The null hypothesis proposes that no statistical significance exists in given observations.
 We test this hypothesis by checking the p-value.

 Let us understand this by an ANOVA excel example.